 I have spent the last decade of my life working in agriculture.
 It has been some of the best years of my professional career.
-I have traveled on 6 continents working with governments, pastoral communities, local entrepreneurs and some of the most creative and innovative farmers and ranchers in the world.
-It has been amazing to listen, learn and experience the abundance of regenerating life through the nurturing of soils.
+I have traveled on six continents working with governments, pastoral communities, local entrepreneurs, and some of the most creative and innovative farmers and ranchers in the world.
+It has been amazing to listen, learn, and experience the abundance of regenerating life through the nurturing of soils.
 It is absolutely foundational to our thrivability, but more importantly to our survival.
-As Alan Savory, the founder of the Savory Institute, says, “We cannot have a church, military or country without agriculture.”
+As Allan Savory, the founder of the Savory Institute, says, “We cannot have a church, military or country without agriculture.”

 As much as we want to believe that farming is about new strategies or technologies, in reality it is about the intimate connections of life in the soil.
 What kind of diversity and connection are we talking about?

 “The soil is the great connector of lives, the source and destination of all.
 It is the healer and restorer and resurrector, by which disease passes into health, age into youth, death into life.
-Without proper care for it we can have no community, because without proper care for it we can have no life.”
-Wendell Berry, The Unsettling of America: Culture and Agriculture
+Without proper care for it we can have no community, because without proper care for it we can have no life.” -- Wendell Berry, The Unsettling of America: Culture and Agriculture

 Consulting with organizations in a variety of industries across 6 continents and 35 countries, Tré has proven to be indispensable in designing, developing, and implementing organizational change using Regenerative approaches.
 He brings a unique perspective to cross-sector collaborations for impacting the environment, communities and the economic systems we support.

 His industry experience is very diverse from the development of faith-based community organizations, a publicly-traded technology company, to a multinational organization working in Regenerative Agriculture in 20+ countries.
 Tré has a BA in Philosophy from Ouachita Baptist University and a MA in Theology from Southwestern seminary.